Weil polynomials of abelian varieties over finite fields with many rational points: Abelian varieties over finite fields

-An abelian variety $A$ is said to be \textbf{simple} if it has no proper and nonzero sub-abelian varieties.
+An abelian variety $A$ is said to be \textbf{simple} if it has no proper and nonzero sub--abelian varieties.
 Being simple is a property of the isogeny class.
 The Weil polynomial of an abelian variety is the product of the Weil polynomials of its simple factors.
 The Weil polynomial of a simple isogeny class is equal to $f_A(t)=h(t)^e$ for an irreducible polynomial $h(t)\in\Z[t]$ and a positive integer $e$.
-The Honda-Tate theory gives a bijection between irreducible $q$-Weil polynomials and isogeny classes of simple abelian varieties.
-The variety $A$ is said to be \textbf{ordinary} if the coefficient of degree $g$ of $f_A(t)$, i.e.~the \emph{middle coefficient}, is not divisible by $p$.
+Thus we have a map $\Phi$ that associates to every isogeny class its Weil polynomial.
+The Honda--Tate theory says that this map gives a bijection between isogeny classes of simple abelian varieties defined over $\Fq$ and conjugacy classes of $q$--Weil numbers.
+A $q$--Weil polynomial of degree $2g$ is said to be \textbf{ordinary} if the coefficient of degree $g$ of $f_A(t)$, \textit{i.e.}~the \emph{middle coefficient}, is not divisible by $p$.
+The variety $A$ is said to be \textbf{ordinary} if its $p$--rank is $g$.
+This is equivalent to $A$ having ordinary Weil polynomial.
 It follows that being ordinary is also a property of the isogeny class.
-A $q$-Weil polynomial of degree $2g$ is said to be \textbf{ordinary} if its middle coefficient is not divisible by $p$.
-Not every irreducible $q$-Weil polynomial is the Weil polynomial of a simple isogeny class of abelian varieties.
-However, if the $q$-Weil polynomial is ordinary and irreducible, then it is the Weil polynomial of an ordinary simple isogeny class (\cite{Howe1995}).
+Not every irreducible $q$--Weil polynomial is the Weil polynomial of a simple isogeny class of abelian varieties.
+However, when restricted to ordinary isogeny classes, the previous map $\Phi$ is a bijection between isogeny classes of simple ordinary abelian varieties defined over $\Fq$ and irreducible $q$--Weil polynomials (this is the ordinary Honda--Tate theory, see \cite[Th.~3.3]{Howe1995}).

-The cardinality of the group $A(k)$ of $k$-rational points on $A$ equals $f_A(1)$, hence it is an invariant of the isogeny class.
-Following the definition of cyclicity for isogeny classes, from Theorem 2.2 of \cite{GiangrecoMaidana} we have the \emph{cyclicity criterion}: for any prime $\ell$, an isogeny class $\mathcal{A}$ is $\ell$-cyclic if and only if
+The cardinality of the group $A(k)$ of $k$--rational points on $A$ equals $f_A(1)$, hence it is an invariant of the isogeny class.
+Therefore, by abuse of language, we can talk about the number of rational points of an isogeny class, meaning the number of rational points on any variety inside the class.

+Following the definition of cyclicity for isogeny classes, Theorem 2.2 of \cite{GiangrecoMaidana} gives the \emph{cyclicity criterion}: for any prime $\ell$ and for any isogeny class $\mathcal{A}$ we have that